JetBrains/kotlin-native/COCOAPODS.md

    > You can add dependencies on subspecs.
    {:.note}

-2. Specify the minimum target version for the Pod library.
+2. Specify the minimum deployment target version for the Pod library.

-   > If you don't specify the minimum target version and a dependency Pod requires a higher deployment target, you may get an error.
+   > If you don't specify the minimum deployment target version and a dependency Pod requires a higher deployment target, you may get an error.
    {:.note}

    <div class="sample" markdown="1" theme="idea" data-highlight-only>